malkoch/joatmon/README.md

     Contribute: If you find a bug, want to improve existing code, or have a new script to add, contributions are welcome!
 Please follow the Contributing guidelines below.

 ## Contributing
+While contributions to this repository are welcome, please ensure that any additions align with the repository's theme of versatility.
+Bug fixes, optimizations, and improvements are appreciated.

 If you'd like to contribute to Joatmon, follow these steps: